WHAT WE DO

 No, it isn't "Project Runway."
 It's way cooler than that.

 WORKship happily welcomes homeless pets.

 Every Sunday, volunteers bring bags of pet food and pet supplies to hand out to pet owners in need.
 These are vital supplies that help maintain the strong and important bond between homeless owners and their pets.

 Many homeless pet owners make sure their pets are fed before they are.
 Here at WORKship, we are happy to feed both.

-In addition, on the second Sunday of every month, WORKship partners with a wonderful non-profit group that provides veterinary pet care for pets on the streets.
-Woofs Without Roofs brings two veterinarians along with supporting staff to provide check ups, shots, chip implants, and other services all at no charge.
+In addition, WORKship partners with Pima Animal Care Center to regularly provide veterinary pet care for pets on the streets.
+About once a month, PACC offers check ups, shots, chip implants, and other services all at no charge.